Laid-back luxury near Mykonos Town

 Agios Stefanos is situated on the west coast of the beautiful Greek island of Mykonos.
 Here you’ll find the traditional Mykonos blend of luxury with natural beauty and lively towns.
 Its golden sandy beach is the main attraction, with plenty of space to stretch out and crystal clear waters perfect for a cooling dip as well as water sports.
 Backing the sands you’ll find an excellent selection of restaurants, serving up delicious traditional Greek dishes, as well as international options.

 Book your luxury holiday in Agios Stefanos with Sovereign and we’ll help you get the most from your time away.
-Our Trusted Advisers take the time to get to know you before recommending one of our carefully selected hotels.
+Our Personal Travel Planners take the time to get to know you before recommending one of our carefully selected hotels.
 Book the Grace Mykonos for chic, elegant décor, stunning sea views, and plenty of options for couples.

 The flight to Mykonos is around 3 hours 45 minutes from the UK.